yakoa-io/copymint-data/README.md

 ## `yakoa.copymint_contracts`

 This dataset has a row for each NFT contract that has been identified as fradulent.
-A contract contains many individual NFTs, and if the all of the NFTs within a contract are fradulent, `is_whole_contract` will be true.
+A contract contains many individual NFTs, and if all of the NFTs within a contract are fradulent, `is_whole_contract` will be true.

 | Column Name         | Data Type | Description                                               |
 | ------------------- | --------- | --------------------------------------------------------- |